markets/awesome-ruby/README.md

 * [Lotus](http://lotusrb.org) - It aims to bring back Object Oriented Programming to web development, leveraging on a stable API, a minimal DSL, and plain objects.
 * [Padrino](http://www.padrinorb.com) - A full-stack ruby framework built upon Sinatra.
 * [Pakyow](http://pakyow.com/) - A framework for building modern web-apps in Ruby.
 It helps you build working software faster with a development process that remains friendly to both designers and developers.
-* [Plezi](https://github.com/boazsegev/plezi) - A  Websockets, RESTful routing and HTTP streaming application framework that doesn't use Rack, but is happy to play together with your existing Rack application (i.e. Rails/Sinatra).
 * [Ramaze](http://ramaze.net/) - A simple, light and modular open-source web application framework written in Ruby.
 * [Roda](http://roda.jeremyevans.net/) - A routing tree web framework.
 * [Ruby on Rails](http://rubyonrails.org) - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.